 Most regular dining chairs, also called side chairs, are arm-less.
 These chairs are very adaptable and can be used for multiple functions, which is why they have become the most common type of chair for all dining positions, including the head of the table.

 The average seat height ranges from 16-22 inches.
 The average seat width is 15.5 inches in the back and 18 inches in the front.
 The average depth of the seat is 16-18 inches.

-A good rule-of-thumb to follow would be to allow 12 inches of space between the seat and table to give sufficient leg room.
+A good rule-of-thumb is to allow 12 inches of space between the seat and table for sufficient leg room.

 If you desire a more traditional dining space, you might opt for an armchair at the head of the table.

 Armrests typically have an additional 7-9 inches in height from the seat, while the average width at the front of the chair is 19 inches.

 You should take into account the additional height that the arms provide and allow about 7 inches of space between the armrest and the apron, if your table has one, or the underside of the table.
 This allows for ample space when tucking the chair in.

 The apron of the table is another important factor to consider when adding armchairs to a dining space.